DepthsGD/codeblocks-installer/README.md

 # codeblocks-installer
-## A BASH-based installer for Code::Blocks, made using my SympleSys installer and nCurses.
+## A BASH-based installer for Code::Blocks, made using my SympleSys installer and Curses.

 This is a script for installing Code::Blocks via a terminal.
-I used `ncurses` to write the program, and it allows you to install a full version of Code::Blocks, along with all the bells and whistles, if you choose to add them.
+I used `curses` to write the program, and it allows you to install a full version of Code::Blocks, along with all the bells and whistles, if you choose to add them.

 ### Pre-Requisites
 You will need: